 •Non-cycle Grants are for programs or projects involved in animal welfare, literacy, education, and environmental & historical preservation.

 [To Note: All non-cycle grant monies are awarded near the end of every month, unless you apply at the end of the month, in which case, the funding will be sent at the end of the following month.]

 When considering an application, the Foundation looks for:• A clear and specific budget for the project requiring funding, including how the requested funds will be allocated.

 • The projected number of constituents the project will serve.

-Funding will not be considered for the following types of requests.
-Any such request will be returned to the applicant:
+Funding will not be considered for the following:

 When to Apply

-Foundation directors meet in May and November to award grants.
+Foundation directors meet in May and November to review applications and award grants.

 Along with these twice-yearly grants, the Foundation funds a limited number of non-cycle grants throughout the year.
 See guidelines above for more information.